Jose Altuve Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.68).
+- The Nationals' 4.67 team ERA ranks 25th among all league pitching staffs.

-- Nationals pitchers combine to allow 90 total home runs at a rate of 1.4 per game (to rank 24th in baseball).
+- The Nationals surrender the fifth-most home runs in baseball (92 total, 1.4 per game).

+- Gore (3-5) gets the starting nod for the Nationals in his 14th start of the season.
+He's put together a 4.04 ERA in 69 2/3 innings pitched, with 83 strikeouts.

-- The righty's most recent time out was on Friday against the Atlanta Braves, when he threw five innings, surrendering one earned run while allowing two hits.
+- His most recent appearance was on Saturday against the Atlanta Braves, when the lefty went five innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.